 This project brought together two of the UK’s leading logistics organisations; Menzies Distribution Ltd (Menzies) and the Logistics Research Centre at Heriot Watt University.

-The purpose of the project is to evaluate whether Menzies’ existing logistics capability and capacity can be leveraged to create a sustainable reverse logistics system for the collection of small household Waste Electronic and Electrical Equipment (WEEE) items for remanufacturing/refurbishing purposes.
+The purpose of the project was to evaluate whether Menzies’ existing logistics capability and capacity can be leveraged to create a sustainable reverse logistics system for the collection of small household Waste Electronic and Electrical Equipment (WEEE) items for remanufacturing/refurbishing purposes.

 Menzies have vast supply chain experience and operate a national network of vehicles and warehouses that reach every neighborhood across the country.
-They drive 130,000 miles every day, deliver 110 million delivery units every year, and can reach the hearts of major cities and right out to the most remote communities in the UK.
+Menzies drive 130,000 miles every day, deliver 110 million delivery units every year, and can reach the hearts of major cities and right out to the most remote communities in the UK.

 They operate the forward distribution and reverse logistics for news publication.
-Whilst delivering new news publications to their customers every morning, at the same time they retrieve and process circa 11 million unsold publications per week.
+Whilst delivering new news publications to customers every morning, at the same time they retrieve and process circa 11 million unsold publications per week.
 Each unsold, returned publication is scanned, identified and sorted by Menzies at their distribution centres.
 Waste is sent to paper mills for recycling and retainables are recirculated to retailers with demand, or the publishers for redistribution.

-Potentially, Menzies existing logistics infrastructure and capabilities could be a unique resource for the collection and return of WEEE cores to facilitate remanufacturing.
+Potentially, Menzies' existing logistics infrastructure and capabilities could be a unique resource for the collection and return of WEEE cores to facilitate remanufacturing.

 The project was divided into three phases:

 Phase 1: Identification and review of the literature to define trends and development, barriers and key success factors in reverse logistics and closed-loop supply chains.

 Phase 2: Based on the findings from the literature review, a Causal Loop Diagram (CLD) was developed to understand the causes, impacts and pathways for the disposal and recovery routes for WEEE items.